Dabby42/Nexaa/README.md

 This application is responsible for managing konga's affiliate data.

 ## Running the application
 This application depends on a couple of services to run fully.
-The command below would build and start all dependent containers and take you into the bash temrinal of the main (`hera_be`) container:
+The command below would build and start all dependent containers and take you into the bash temrinal of the main (`hera-be`) container:

 $ ./bin/start_disposable.sh